Start: January 2014

 Most of the time, stillborn babies appear to have grown completely normally.
 Often, it is only discovered after birth that there was something wrong with the placenta: the organ that provides babies with the oxygen and nutrients that they need in the womb.
 An early sign that something might have gone wrong is if a mother notices that her baby is moving less than usual – this is known as reduced fetal movement.

-The AFFIRM trial aims to see whether a simple care bundle can reduce stillbirths by raising awareness of, and acting on, reduced fetal movement.
+The AFFIRM trial, which ran from 2014 to 2016, aimed to see whether a simple ‘care bundle’ can reduce stillbirths by raising awareness of, and acting on, reduced fetal movement.

-The AFFIRM care package is made up of:
+The AFFIRM care package was made up of:

-- an information resource for pregnant women raising awareness of monitoring reduced fetal movements
+- information for pregnant women raising awareness of monitoring reduced fetal movements

-- more investigation and clinical help when babies are moving less than normal.
+- more tests and clinical help when babies are moving less than normal.